zdumonts/Calculator/README.md

 # Calculator
-Created a simple calculator program
+Created A Simple Calculator Program

 # What I learned
 - infix to postfix notation